MLP-SLAM: Multilayer Perceptron-Based Simultaneous Localization and Mapping: INTRODUCTION

-To address the aforementioned gaps, this letter introduces a MLP-based real-time stereo SLAM system and establishes publicly available datasets to classify dynamic and static feature points.
+To address the aforementioned gaps, we introduce a MLP-based real-time stereo SLAM system and establishes publicly available datasets for evaluating dynamic and static feature points method directly.
 The contributions outlined in this work are as follows: \begin{itemize} \item We introduce an open-source MLP-based real-time stereo system designed to enhance performance in dynamic environments.
 This system leverages comprehensive geometry information and eliminates the need for manual parameter configuration.
-To the best of our knowledge, it is the first time that a MLP machine learning method is applied to SLAM system as a dynamic and static feature points discriminator. \item We have constructed publicly available datasets comprising more than 50,000 feature points sourced from the KITTI tracking datasets \cite{geiger2013visionKITTIDatasets} for the purpose of training and testing dynamic and static feature points discriminators.
-The efficacy of it can be evaluated directly with this dataset. \end{itemize}
+To the best of our knowledge, this is the first time a machine learning-based method has been introduced to distinguish dynamic and static feature points in the SLAM field. \item We have constructed publicly available datasets comprising more than 50,000 feature points sourced from the KITTI Odometry datasets \cite{geiger2013visionKITTIDatasets} for the purpose of training and testing dynamic and static feature points discriminators.
+The efficacy of it can be evaluated directly with this dataset. \item We elaborate our methods 's performance in all. \end{itemize}